 The Jews, and indeed all the people of Israel, were taken out of the midst of an idolatrous world to become the depositaries of a purer knowledge of the one true God than was given to any other people.
 At a time when (humanly speaking) the world could hardly have preserved a spiritual religion in its highest purity, they received a divine revelation enshrined in symbols and ceremonies, whereby it might be safely kept till the time of its development in a purer and more heavenly form.

 The peculiarity of the Hebrew civilization did not consist in the culture of the imagination and intellect, like that of the Greeks, nor in the organization of government, like that of Rome, but its distinguishing feature was religion.
-To say nothing of the Scriptures, the prophets, the miracles of the Jews, their frequent festivals, their constant sacrifices, every thing in their collective and private life was connected with a revealed religion.
+To say nothing of the Scriptures, the prophets, the miracles of the Jews, their frequent festivals, every thing in their collective and private life was connected with a revealed religion.
 This included their wars, their heroes and their poetry, all which had a sacred character.
-Their national code was full of the details of public worship, their ordinary employments were touched at every point by divinely-appointed and significant ceremonies.
+Their national code was full of the details of public worship.

-Nor was the religion of the Jews, as were the religions of the Heathen world, a creed which could not be the common property of the instructed and the ignorant.
-It was neither a recondite philosophy which might not be communicated to the masses of the people, nor a weak superstition, controlling the conduct of the lower classes, and ridiculed by the higher.
-The religion of Moses was for the use of all and the benefit of all.
+Nor was the religion of the Jews, as were those of the Heathen world, a creed which could not be the common property of the instructed and the ignorant.
+It was neither a difficult philosophy which might not be communicated to the masses of the people, nor a weak superstition, controlling the conduct of the lower classes, and ridiculed by the higher.
+The religion of Moses was for the use of all.
 The poorest peasant of Galilee had the same part in it as the wisest Rabbi of Jerusalem.
-The children of all families were taught to claim their share in the privileges of the
+The children of all the families of the Jews were taught to claim their share in the privileges of the